sccnlab/labmanual/README.md

 - Develop your own independent line of research
 - Mentor undergraduate and graduate students on their research projects, when asked or when appropriate
 - Apply for external funding (e.g., NRSA, K99).
 Stefano will hire postdocs only when there is funding available for at least one year; however, applying for external funding is a valuable experience and, if awarded, it will release those dedicated funds for other purposes
-- Apply for jobs (academic or industry) as soon as you are "ready" and/or by the end of beginning of your fourth year as a postdoc.
+- Apply for jobs (academic or industry) as soon as you are "ready" and/or by the beginning of your fourth year as a postdoc.
 - If you are planning to pursue a non-academic career, treat your postdoctoral research as seriously as you might if you were pursuing an academic career.
 We can discuss ways of making sure that you are getting the training you need, while still doing excellent research
 - Remind Stefano that different scientific opinions can co-exist in the same lab!